 Developed machine-learning assisted techniques to predict users' QoE based on network's KPIs.
 Among the results of this work, 1 conference paper has been accepted for publication.

 Developed in Ruby on Rails, as part of a team, Telecom Italia Mobile's project TIM Beta

 Developed, in Python, a project called Future of Enterprises aiming to improve the real-time interaction among employees.

 Lead developer of a social network in Ruby on Rails.

-Eazy.bike finds the best cycling routes using bike-sharing systems in more than 433 cities distributed in 45 countries.
-It considers real-time information of how many bicycles and empty bike stands are available closest to the user and to the destination address.
-It then chooses the best stations and route.
-Additionally, the Android app provides automatic redirection in case the initial destination station gets full during user's trajectory.
+Eazy.bike finds the best bike-sharing cycling routes in more than 443 cities distributed in 45 countries.
+It uses real-time information of bike availability and proximity to predict the best stations to pick-up and drop-off.
+The Android and iOS apps provide automatic trajectory redirection whenever destination station fills up during user's ride.
 It can be accessed by city-specific domains for improved context information, e.g., paris.eazy.bike, or london.eazy.bike, etc.

 Collaborative application that aims to publicly open the Brazilian Postal Code (CEP) data.
 Contains information of about 1 million CEPs.
-It provides an API for developers and, for the end-users, a colaborative platform to improve the quality of the data.
-About 5 thousand registered users.
+It provides an API for developers and, for the end-users, a collaborative platform to improve the quality of the data.
+About 30K registered users.

 It helps people to choose companies based on problems presented with other customers.
 Received Honorary Mention award from the Brazilian Ministry of Justice.

 Those applets improve Cairo-dock experience by enabling consistent usage of twitter, translation, search, moon phases, quote of the day, etc.